Warren-SJ/WaveMixSR/Notes.md

 For computation, the signal is passed into low pass and high pass signals.

+## Transposed Convolution

+Transposed convolution is a way to reverse the downsampling effect of a regular convolution.
+It increases the spatial dimensions of the input.
+This is achieved by inserting zeros between elements of the input feature map before applying the convolution operation.
+The size of the output feature map depends on several factors, including the stride, padding, kernel size, and input dimensions.

 ## Alternate Approaches

 Super Resolution is an ill-posed problem.
 This is because, a unique solution may not exist and a small change in the input may result in a large change in the output.
 Traditionally CNNs or transformers were used.
 Transformers typically outperform CNNs but are computationally expensive.
 CNNs have inductive priors including locality, translation invariance and heirarchy.
 This makes CNNs able to learn from small datasets but they fail to capture long range dependencies.